Steamtown, U.S.A.: In operation at Bellows Falls

 Canadian Pacific Railway No. 1278, like her sister, CPR 1293, was also built by Canadian Locomotive Company in 1948, and is a type 4-6-2, class G5d light-weight "Pacific" locomotive.
 It was purchased by Blount in May 1965, and renumbered 127.
 Blount had planned to renumber all three of the series 1200 CRP locomotives in his collection from 1246, 1278, and 1293 to 124, 127 and 129 respectively, but 1278 was the only one of the three that underwent the change.
 The new number remained on the locomotive from 1966 until 1973, when its former number was restored.
 The locomotive was leased to the Cadillac and Lake City Railroad in Michigan from 1970 to 1971.
 After some repair work, the locomotive was returned to Bellows Falls where it served on excursion runs.
 After moving to Scranton, CPR 1278 was traded to the Gettysburg Steam Railroad in Pennsylvania.
 Shortly after 7 p.m.
 Friday, June 16, 1995, an explosion in the firebox of CPR 1278 burned three members of its crew.
 One man, James Cornell, the son of the owner of the engine, was critically injured.
 The train that the locomotive was pulling had 310 passengers on board.
 None of the passengers, who were taking the "Summer Eve Dinner Excursion" to Mount Holly Springs, were hurt.
 An investigation done by the National Transportation Safety Board determined that the accident was caused by poor maintenance and operator training.
 The board also pointed out that the Canadian design of the firebox may have prevented further injuries and perhaps deaths.
 Jerry Jacobson, the owner of the Ohio Central Railroad (OCR), bought the engine at an auction in 1998.
 After Jacobson sold the OCR, in 2008, he maintained ownership of the locomotive.
-As of 2009, it is stored at Jacobson's facility, the Age of Steam Roundhouse, in Sugarcreek, Ohio.
+Nowadays, 1278 is stored at Jacobson's facility, the Age of Steam Roundhouse, in Sugarcreek, Ohio.